lightdarkmaster/deluge_scripts/Readme.md

 * `create_maintenance_record`: This function creates a maintenance record for a given deal.
 It takes the deal ID as an argument and returns the ID of the newly created maintenance record.

+## Purpose

+The functions in this repository were created to automate specific tasks in Zoho CRM.
+They are designed to be used in specific scenarios only and should not be used without proper understanding of their purpose.

 ## Disclaimer

 The creator of this repository is not responsible for any damage or loss caused by the use of these functions.
 Use at your own risk.